MicrosoftDocs/power-automate-docs/articles/customapi-azure-resource-manager-tutorial.md

 	Select **Continue**.

-3. On the next screen, because the Swagger file uses our AAD application for authentication, we need to give Flow some information about our application.
+3. On the next screen, because the OpenAPI file uses our AAD application for authentication, we need to give Flow some information about our application.
 Under **Client id**, type the AAD **Application ID** you noted earlier.
 For client secret, use the **key**.
 And finally, for **Resource URL**, type `https://management.core.windows.net/`.

     >[AZURE.IMPORTANT] Be sure to include the Resource URL exactly as written above, including the trailing slash.